MicrosoftDocs/azure-management-docs/articles/azure-arc/overview.md

 For more information on pricing for configurations on top of Azure Arc-enabled Kubernetes, see the [Azure pricing page](https://azure.microsoft.com/pricing/).

-## Azure Arc-enabled VMware vSphere and System Center Virtual Machine Manager
+### Azure Arc-enabled VMware vSphere and System Center Virtual Machine Manager

-The following Azure Arc-enabled VMware vSphere and SCVMM capabilities are offered at no extra cost:
+The following Azure Arc-enabled VMware vSphere and System Center Virtual Machine Manager (SCVMM) capabilities are offered at no extra cost:

 - All the Azure Arc-enabled servers capabilities are offered at no extra cost.
 - Discovery and single pane of glass inventory view of your VMware vCenter and SCVMM managed estate (VMs, templates, networks, datastores, clouds/clusters/hosts/resource pools).